Biosystems-Analytics-Lab/shellcast/docs/MANUAL_UPDATES.md

 ## 1. Setup

 1. Download the GitHub repository to your machine by running `git clone https://github.ncsu.edu/biosystemsanalyticslab/shellcast.git` (for NCSU GitHub) or `git clone https://github.com/Biosystems-Analytics-Lab/shellcast.git` (GitHub).
-2. Set up adding and push to GitHub Enterprise and GitHub public remotes as described in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.
+2. Set up adding and push to the NCSU GitHub Enterprise **and** GitHub (public) repos as described in the [Mirroring code updates on GitHub public repo section](/docs/DEVELOPER.md#54-mirroring-code-updates-on-github-public-repo) of the DEVELOPER.md documentation.
 3. Download and install the Google Cloud SDK by following [these instructions](https://cloud.google.com/sdk/docs).
 4. Complete the steps under the [Make a configuration file based on the template file](/docs/DEVELOPER.md#46-make-a-configuration-file-based-on-the-template-file) section of the DEVELOPER.md documentation.